bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 In contrast to @wiestler_skill_2013, however, all four sequences used only four fingers of the left-hand, excluding the thumb.
 Also, as for the initial training, sequences were instead repeated uninterruptedly and without feedback, in order to probe the processes underlying automatization of the skill.

-Each block was composed of an instruction period of 4 seconds during which the sequences to be performed was displayed as a series of 5 numbers (e.g. 1-4-2-3-1), that could easily be remembered by the participant.
+*During this task, each* block was composed of an instruction period of 4 seconds during which the sequences to be performed was *visually* displayed as a series of 5 numbers (e.g. 1-4-2-3-1), that could easily be remembered by the participant.
-The latter was then followed by an execution phase triggered by the appearance of a green cross.
+The latter was then followed by an execution phase triggered *by the removal of the instruction stimuli and* the appearance of a green cross on the screen.
-Participants performed 5 times the same sequence (or a maximum of 25 key-presses), before being instructed to stop and rest when the red cross was displayed.
+In each block, participants performed 5 times the same sequence (or a maximum of 25 key-presses), before being instructed to stop and rest when the red cross was displayed.

-The four sequences were assigned to blocks such as to include all possible successive pairs of the sequences using De-Bruijn cycles [@aguirre_bruijn_2011], thus preventing the systematic leakage of BOLD activity patterns between blocks in this rapid design.
+The four sequences were assigned to blocks such as to include all possible successive pairs of the sequences using De-Bruijn cycles [@aguirre_bruijn_2011].
+This order prevents the systematic leakage of BOLD activity patterns between blocks in this rapid design as across blocks each sequence is preceded and followed by any sequence the same number of time within each run.
 As a 2-length De-Bruijn cycle of the 4 sequences has to include each sequence 4 times, this yielded a total of 16 blocks.
 In our study, two different De-Bruijn cycles were each repeated twice in two separate scanning runs separated by approximately 5 minutes of rest, hence resulting in a total of 64 blocks (4 groups of 16 practice blocks for a total of 16 blocks per sequence).
 The blocks were synchronized to begin at a fixed time during the TR of the fMRI acquisition.